 Fiona Wylde – Professional SUP Surfer

 “The dreaded thought of losing a bikini top or bottom while surfing is a fear I think a lot of girls worry about, and rightfully so!
 Once I was surfing with my boyfriend’s dad, Norm, at an outer reef on Maui when I got pounded to the bottom.
 Normally I wouldn’t have had second thoughts, but when I popped up for air, something felt, well, shall I say very free?”

-She learned the hard way how triangle top bikinis should be avoided.
-And, better to have a surf buddy with a shirt for emergency purposes.
+She learned the hard way how triangle-top bikinis should be avoided.
+And, better to have a surf buddy with a shirt for emergencies.